Stanford Cardinal: Consecutive years winning NCAA team championships

-Stanford has won at least one NCAA team championship each academic year for 46 consecutive years, starting in 1976–77 and continuing through 2021–22.
+Stanford has won at least one NCAA team championship each academic year for 49 consecutive years, starting in 1976–77 and continuing through 2024–25.
 This is the longest such streak in NCAA history.
-The second-longest NCAA championship streak ever was 19 years, achieved by USC from 1959–60 through 1977-78.
-As of June 2022, the second-longest active streak is four years.
+The second-longest streak ever was 21 years, achieved by USC, which won at least one team championship in an NCAA sport every year from 1959–60 through 1979–80.
+As of the end of the 2024–25 academic year, the second-longest active streak was seven years, held by North Carolina.

-The most NCAA team championships Stanford has won in a single year is six in 1996–97 (men's and women's cross-country, men's and women's tennis, and men's and women's volleyball) and again in 2018–19 (men's golf and gymnastics and women's volleyball, swimming, tennis and water polo).
+The most NCAA team championships Stanford has won in a single year is six in 1996–97 (men's and women's cross country, men's and women's tennis, and men's and women's volleyball) and again in 2018–19 (men's golf and gymnastics and women's volleyball, swimming, tennis and water polo).
 Stanford has won five NCAA team championships in a year three times (1991–92, 1994–95, and 1997–98).
-In the 2019–2020 academic year, when collegiate athletics were cut short because of COVID, only seven NCAA team championships were held, all in fall sports, and Stanford won three of them.
+Stanford won three of the seven NCAA team championships awarded in the 2019–20 academic year, when, due to COVID, only the fall sports were contested.

 Stanford has won two NCAA team championships in a single day three times: in men's and women's cross-country on November 25, 1996; in men's and women's cross-country on November 24, 2003; and in men's water polo and women's soccer on December 8, 2019.

 NCAA individual championships

-Stanford athletes have won 529 NCAA individual championships as of January 1, 2022.
+As of July, 2025, Stanford athletes have won 565 NCAA individual championships and 658 individual championships overall.

-Stanford's 529 individual championships are the most individual championships won by any school in NCAA Division I. No other Division I school is within 100 of Stanford's total.
+Stanford's 554 individual championships are the most individual championships won by any school in NCAA Division I. No other Division I school is within 100 of Stanford's total.

 Directors' Cups

-Stanford won the NACDA Directors' Cup in 25 consecutive academic years, from 1994–95 through 2018-19.
-Stanford was the runner-up in 1993–94 and 2020–21, the other two years the Directors' Cup has been awarded.
+Stanford won the NACDA Directors' Cup in 25 consecutive academic years, from 1994–95 through 2018–19, and won again in 2022–23.
+Stanford was the runner-up the other years the Directors'Cup has been awarded: 1993–94, 2020–21, 2021–22, and 2023–24.

 The Directors' Cup recognizes the most successful overall sports program in NCAA Division I. It is awarded annually by the National Association of Collegiate Directors of Athletics (NACDA).
 The Directors' Cup rewards broad-based success in both men's and women's college sports.
 Points are awarded based on post-season success in NCAA-sponsored sports.

 Stanford finished second in the first Directors' Cup competition in 1993–94, behind North Carolina.
 Stanford won its first Directors' Cup the following year, 1994–95.
-From 1994–95 through 2018-19, Stanford won 25 Directors' Cups in a row.
-When the Directors' Cup was next awarded, in 2020-21, Stanford finished second, behind Texas.
+From 1994–95 through 2018–19, Stanford won 25 Directors' Cups in a row.
+When the Directors' Cup was next awarded, in 2020–21, Stanford finished second, behind Texas.